arjunkhara/Physical-Computing-Repo/README.md

 • Games, Design and Play, A Detailed Approach to Iterative Game Design, Macklin, C and Sharp, J. (2016), New York: Addison-Wesley

 • Practical Electronics for Inventors (4th Edition), Scherz, P. and Monk, S. (2016), New York:McGraw-Hill Education

+<h1>Week 4</h1>
+Topics 11 through 15 complete the foundations of Arduino, and encourage the integration of past learnings to more complex projects as well to extrapolate biggers ideas into custom-built projects.
+From LCD timers to projects involving the integration of software and firmware, this week’s learnings push students to apply all their skills to-date in more holistic ways, encouraging the use of independent thinking towards building self-imagined sketches and hardware.
+As in the previous weeks, the learning process remains imbricated as the complexities increase, providing more challenges and more opportunities to create unique sketches and creative outputs.

+The following videos document this week’s topics and processes.
+The accompanying blog entries detail my thoughts, insights, analysis, and code blocks + recommendations (where feasible) on the week’s topic(s).
+References and bibliographies for all sourced and cited content has been provided at the end of this page: